 On the contrary, OpenCart is considerably easier to use and manage.
 Straightforward and intuitive, it’s able to get a business rolling within a few hours of setting it up.
 The lightweightness and simplicity of OpenCart, however, will cost you about 20% of functionality Magento users are so proud of.

-According to Hivemind, Magento powers nearly 3 times more stores than OpenCart, occupying 19% of the current e-Commerce market.
-Google Trends provides such figures regarding both cart's popularity:
+According to CreativeMinds, Magento powers nearly 30% of market share that makes it the largest ecommrce platfrom in the world.
+Google Trends provides the following figures regarding both cart's popularity:

-Nothing goes for nothing.
+Nothing comes for nothing.
 Even though Magento and OpenCart are free to download and use, you’ll still need to pay for hosting, extensions and premium templates.

 Roughly, we can narrow down the comparison of advantages and disadvantages of Magento and OpenCart to the following points:

-Which platform is better?
-That depends.
-While OpenCart is great if you’re trying to build a store on your own with minimum financial infusions, Magento is a perfect choice for bigger stores with bigger budgets.
+OpenCart is great if you’re trying to build a store on your own with minimum financial infusions, Magento, alternatively, is a perfect choice for bigger stores with bigger budgets.
 However, both shopping carts are good for what they’re designed to do - selling and bringing profits.

 Already have an online retailer built with OpenCart but planning to move to Magento?
 Migrate from OpenCart to Magento swiftly and easily using Cart2Cart.
 Or are you willing to do vice versa by switching from Magento to OpenCart?
 Automated Cart2Cart is still exactly what you need!